mulot/SubnetCalc/README.md

 # SubnetCalc
 Subnet Calculator for MacOS

-What's New in version 2.2:
+What's New in version 2.3:
-- Change the VLSM Subnet Name by editing the corresponding column
-- Display Hosts Range and Broadcast columns in the VLSM view
-- Export Hosts Range and Broadcast infos to the CSV file
+- FLSM subnet ID bug fix